General Membership Questions

 Is there just one membership level?

-U.S. Travel offers four levels of membership: Regular, Association Board, Board and Chairman's Circle.
+U.S. Travel offers five levels of membership: Pillar, Sustaining, Association Board, Board and Chairman's Circle.
 Learn more about the benefits of each level, along with investment amount.

 What type of organizations are included in the allied segment?

 Allied members are organizations that support the travel industry, but may not have travel as sole focus, such as advertising firms, consultants, media, public relations firms, research firms, universities/libraries, and travel related goods/services.